primacydotco/Ylmish/README.md

 >
 > I want (select) changes to an Elmish model to propagate to a Yjs document, and changes to a Yjs document to reflect in the Elmish model.

 ## Background

-### Data and flow
+### Data and communication

+Our **app data** describes what is in memory while our app is running.
+Our **state data** describes what is persisted in browser storage and synchronized with peers.

-Changes need to flow bi-directionally.
+Changes need to be communicated bi-directionally.
 That is, any changes made to **state data**, in Yjs, need to be made to **app data**, in Elmish, and (some) changes made to app data (such as through interactions with the app) need to be made to state data.

 If we were to observe a running [**Elmish** loop](https://elmish.github.io/elmish/#dispatch-loop), we wouldn't see the operations being applied to the app's model.
 They're opaque to an observer because they're inside the `update` functions.
 Instead, we only have access to each successive `'model`, that is, the consequence of operations.